iptizer/k8s-workshop/docs/basics/overview.md

 This chapter explains basics of Kubernetes.
 Every section has a theory chapter and establishes knowledge with a small challenge at the end.

+Please note that for aktually getting software running in the next chapter, these concepts are good to know, but are not necessarily required to be understood in full detail.
+So don't worry if not everything is understood in this chapter.

 Some parts have a chicken and egg problem.
 Meaning that they require knowledge from a previous chapter.
 In case something is unclear, please ask during the workshop.

 ## yaml